ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.javascript/README.md

 ```js
 getAstroDate(pattern, date);
 ```
-Returns a javascript Date object for the specified pattern.
-For valid pattern values see the [Astro](#astro--function) section in the *schedule* function.
+Returns a javascript Date object for the specified astro-name (e.g. "sunrise" or "sunriseEnd").
+For valid values see the list of allowed values in the [Astro](#astro--function) section in the *schedule* function.

 The returned Date object is calculated for the passed *date*.
 If no date is provided, the current day is used.